NFMT Remix transparent

 What Skills Do Facilities Managers Need?

 Facility managers regularly employ a wide range of skills to oversee the operations and maintenance of buildings and facilities.
+These include:

-Communication is paramount for effective discussions with staff, vendors and management, as are leadership and management abilities for directing teams, delegating tasks and resolving conflicts.
+• Communication is paramount for effective discussions with staff, vendors and management.

 To become a facility manager, individuals typically pursue relevant education, such as a bachelor’s degree in facilities management or a related field.
 They gain experience through entry-level positions in facility management or related roles, progressing to positions of increasing responsibility.

-Professional development is key, which may involve further programs, training courses and certifications.
+Professional development is key, which may involve further programs, maintenance training courses and certifications.
 Facility management certifications, such as the Certified Facility Manager (CFM) offered by the International Facility Management Association (IFMA), demonstrate proficiency and expertise in the field.
 Other prestigious certifications include the Facility Management Professional (FMP) by IFMA and the Certified Manager of Facilities (CMF) by the Building Owners and Managers Institute (BOMI).

 In-House Facilities Management vs. Outsourcing